 Polyester is resistant to abrasion and certain chemicals and is more resistant to tear than polyether, making it ideal for food-grade applications.
 Polyether is highly resistant to heat and retains its elasticity and flexibility even in low temperatures.
 Polyurethane can be used to make a wide variety of products, such as mechanical components, gears, chute liners, wiper blades, seals, belts, wheels, metal forming dies, rollers, bumpers, and strippers.
 Many industries utilize polyurethane to some degree.
 Some of these industries include off-highway machinery, automovie, agriculture, mining, defense, sports and recreation, and prototyping.

 Urethane is one of the most versatile manufacturing materials available in the world today.
 In fact, more than 12 million metric tons are consumed globally.
 Polyurethane can be the perfect choice for a manufacturer, regardless of the application.
-However, all types of polyurethane materials are combustible, and thus susceptible to fire, so it would not be suitable for applications that involve exposure to fire or extreme heat.
-Since polyurethane can be formed in such a wide variety of ways, it is imperative that you consult a polyurethane product manufacturer in order to assess what properties are appropriate for your particular application and thus obtain the most suitable product possible.
+However, all types of polyurethane materials are combustible and thus susceptible to fire, so it would not be suitable for applications that involve exposure to fire or extreme heat.
+Since polyurethane can be formed in such a wide variety of ways, you must consult a polyurethane product manufacturer to assess what properties are appropriate for your particular application and thus obtain the most suitable product possible.